Harvard president Claudine Gay resigns amid plagiarism claims, backlash from antisemitism testimony

 Alan M. Garber, provost and chief academic officer, will serve as interim president until Harvard finds a replacement, the board said in a statement.
 Garber, an economist and physician, has served as provost for 12 years.

+House Committee on Education and the Workforce Chairwoman Rep. Virginia Foxx called Gay’s resignation welcome news but said the problems at Harvard are much larger than one leader.

+“Postsecondary education is in a tailspin,” the North Carolina Republican said in a statement.
+“There has been a hostile takeover of postsecondary education by political activists, woke faculty, and partisan administrators.”

-Gay and the presidents of MIT and the University of Pennsylvania came under fire last month for their lawyerly answers to a line of questioning from New York Rep. Elise Stefanik, who asked whether “calling for the genocide of Jews” would violate the colleges’ code of conduct.
+Gay, Magill and MIT’s president Sally Kornbluth came under fire last month for their lawyerly answers to a line of questioning from New York Rep. Elise Stefanik, who asked whether “calling for the genocide of Jews” would violate the colleges’ codes of conduct.

 The three presidents had been called before the Republican-led House Committee on Education and the Workforce to answer accusations that universities were failing to protect Jewish students amid rising fears of antisemitism worldwide and fallout from Israel’s intensifying war in Gaza, which faces heightened criticism for the mounting Palestinian death toll.